vinceniko/choropie/README.md

 alaska | native american | 0.001135
 alaska | white | 0.000105

-##### Note-
+##### Notes-
-pie plotting is optional.
+*Pie plotting is optional.
 If pies are plotted, both size_data and size_ratios are optional.
+Not all pies have to be plotted as well (if it gets too cluttered...though in that case you can call the zoom_to_area method).
+*Choropleth plotting is optional.
-The pie_dict parameter selects the colors for each pie slice.
+*The pie_dict parameter selects the colors for each pie slice.
 scale_factor_size and scale_fractor_ratios modify the difference in size between each pie chart and pie slice.
+*After calling zoom_to_area (which sets the limits of the main axis to the max and min of the passed in areas), call zoom_home to restore axis to original limits.
-other arguments should be known to matplotlib and basemap users.
+*Other arguments should be known to matplotlib and basemap users.

 ### Explanation:
 size_data is a feature which can scale each pie chart's overall diameter relative to other pie charts.